PGA Championship 2026 odds, picks, predictions, props: Expert fading Jon Rahm in best bets

 How to make 2026 PGA Championship picks

-Kannon has revealed his best bets, and his top outright pick is a surprising player who is a perfect course fit this week.
+Kannon has revealed his best bets, and they include a gigantic longshot of higher than 200-1 who has played similar courses well and "owns an elite short game."
 You can only see who it is at SportsLine.

-What are the best bets for the 2026 PGA Championship, and which overlooked golfer should you target?
+What are the best bets for the 2026 PGA Championship, and which massive longshot should you target?
 Check out the 2026 PGA Championship odds below, then visit SportsLine to see Brady Kannon's top picks for the 2026 PGA Championship, all from the expert who nailed six outright winners last season.

 2026 PGA Championship odds, field